alexmercerind/alexmercerind.github.io/blog/2022-05-21-cpp-future-async-sync-multi-threading.md

 }
 ```

-Don't late that capturing lambda confuse you.
+Don't let that capturing lambda confuse you.

 Something like this will be up on your terminal: